 In case the Goods are not delivered even after the maximum amount of liquidated damages has been reached, the Purchaser is solely required to notify the Seller about whether it shall terminate the Contract / Purchase Order / Call Off or continue with their realization, in which case the Purchaser is obligated to determine a new subsequent deadline for the delivery of the Goods for the Seller.
 In case the Purchaser fails to notify the Seller thereof, the Contract / Purchase Order / Call Off shall remain in force.

 In case of proceeding with the realization of the Contract / Purchase Order / Call Off, liquidated damages shall not apply to the new subsequent deadline for the delivery of the Goods, unless the Parties specifically agree otherwise, in writing.

-In respect of the accrued liquidated damages, the Purchaser is entitled to submit an invoice for the amount of the liquidated damages to the Seller within 7 days of successful handover, and the Seller is obliged to pay the invoice within 14 days of receipt.
+In respect of the accrued liquidated damages, the Purchaser is entitled to submit an invoice for the amount of the liquidated damages to the Seller and the Seller is obliged to pay the invoice within 14 days of receipt.

 14. TERMINATION OF THE CONTRACT / PURCHASE ORDER / CALL OFF

 Each Party has the right to terminate the Contract / Purchase Order / Call Off if the other Party infringes the provisions of the Contract / Purchase Order / Call Off or the provisions of these GTC and fails to eliminate the failures/violations in a subsequent appropriate time defined by these GTC, or – in case such time is not defined by the GTC – in the subsequent appropriate time defined by the other Party.